RikuVan/Lounasjuna/README.md

   - [JSX](https://facebook.github.io/react/docs/jsx-in-depth.html)

 ### Sprint 2: USING REDUX AND AUTHORIZING USERS (Redux connect, thunks, & action creators)
   The developer wants his components to be free of local state.
-All the apps data should be stored in a tree.
+All state, at this point, restaurants and auth data, should be stored in an immutable tree.
 The user wants to be able to log in and out of the app using his Google account.
 #### TODOS:
   1. Add the two action type constants and two actions to actions/requests so that data will flow to your reducers.
 Look at the reducer for clues.
-  2. Use connect and mapStateToProps to get your restaurants from redux, getting rid of the local state object in the component, and calling fetchRestaurants from the correct lifecycle method
+  2. Use `connect` and `mapStateToProps` to get your restaurants from redux, getting rid of the local state object in the component, and calling `fetchRestaurants` from the correct lifecycle method.
-  3. Add auth by adding three action types and action creators to the actions/auth file.
-Look at the reducer for clues.
+  3. The auth actions are ready: to show a login is in progress, to login with Google and to logout.
+But there is no reducer.
+Add one, passing in initial state.
-  * AT THIS POINT MAKE SURE GOOGLE AUTH IS ENABLED IN YOUR FIREBASE CONSOLE
+  * AT THIS POINT MAKE SURE GOOGLE AUTH IS ENABLED IN YOUR FIREBASE CONSOLE.
-  4. There are three functions that are almost ready to log the user in with Google, log them out, and listen for changes.
-However, these functions do not dispatch the actions you created.
-Add the dispatches to these functions where they are needed.
+  4. Make use to the signin and out functions inside the `<App/>` component by adding them to props and hooking them up to the `<SignInOrOut/>` component
-  5. Make sure your App component is getting the auth data so you can detect whether a user is signed in and hide some content (e.g. voting buttons) if so.
+  6. Make sure your `<App/>` component is getting the auth data so you can detect whether a user is signed in and hide some content (e.g. voting buttons) if so.
 You will also want to display different texts in the button depending on whether they are logged in or out.
-  6. Now make use to the sigin and out functions inside the App.js component so a user can sign in and out.
+  7. Display the users photo and name using the `<CurrentUser/>` component in the nav.

 #### Resources:
   - [Redux Actions](http://redux.js.org/docs/basics/Actions.html)